s0undt3ch/sw-engineering-challenge/NOTES.md

 Each controller now defines it's own router instance which is the only exported object that will, in turn, be used as a middleware on the main router object.

+## Sync vs Async

+The approach taken for this task has been the simplest/fastest one.
+Obviously, depending on the problem getting solved, and myself knowing more about async support in Node, this might not be the best approach, but so far, it's one that appears to be getting me closer to a solution to the task.